 - You will most definitely need to carpool or self-drive to get here but the views are worth it.

-- The hike is manageable – should be pie for anyone who does regular exercise.
+- The hike is manageable – easy for anyone who does regular exercise.

 - Your tires and shoes might get a little coated in sticky red clay.
 Beware.

-You can visit the mossy forest, farms and BOH tea plantations, go hiking, play golf, have tea at a fancy British-styled cafe, etc.
+You can visit the mossy forest, farms and tea plantations, go hiking, play golf, have tea at a fancy British-styled cafe, etc. We have more details in our separate post on what to do in Cameron Highlands!

 - Recommended duration: 1-2 days